pop-os/system76-power/README.md

 The integrated graphics controller is used exclusively for rendering.
 The dGPU is made available as a compute node.

+## Power Profiles

+### Balanced

+- Set the sync data to disk to 15s
+- Enables laptop mode feature in kernel
+- Enables SCSI/SATA link time power management
+- Controls the Intel PState values if they exist

+### Performance

+### Battery

 ## Hotplug detection

 The dbus signal `HotPlugDetect` is sent when a display is plugged into a port